rustviz/rustviz/dsl/README.md

 3. Drop of resource binded to `x`
 4. Drop of resource binded to `y`

-We can use specify Events in structured comments like so:
+We can specify Events in structured comments like so:
 ```rust
 /* --- BEGIN Variable Definitions ---
 Owner x, Owner y,